Celina Jaitly

-Celina Jaitly (born 24 November 1981) is an Indian actress who mainly appears in Bollywood films.
-She won the Miss India in 2001 and was the 4th runner-up at Miss Universe 2001.
+Celina Jaitly (born 24 November 1981) is an Indian beauty pageant titleholder and former actress.
+She mainly worked in Hindi cinema.
+She won the title of Femina Miss India 2001 and became 4th runner-up at Miss Universe 2001.
 She made her acting debut with the 2003 thriller Janasheen.
+Her notable roles include No Entry (2005), Apna Sapna Money Money (2006), Golmaal Returns (2008) and Thank You (2011), of which the former three were box office successes.

 Early life

-Celina Jaitly was born in Shimla, Himachal Pradesh, India to a Punjabi Hindu father, Colonel V. K. Jaitly and an Afghan Hindu mother, Meeta, who was a nurse in the Indian Army.
-Jaitly has a brother who is also in the army.
+Jaitly was born in Shimla, Himachal Pradesh, India to a Punjabi Hindu father, Colonel Vikram Kumar Jaitly and a Christian mother, Meeta Francis who was a professor of psychology and literature.
+Her maternal grandfather, Colonel Eric Francis served in the Rajputana Rifles of the Indian Army.
+Her maternal grandmother Usha belonged to a Punjabi Christian family, and also was a second-generation Afghan-Indian through her Afghan Hindu grandmother.

 She wanted to grow up and join the army just like her father, either as a pilot or a doctor.
 Most of her childhood was spent in different locations due to her father being transferred in cities and towns all over India – as a result she ended up studying in over a dozen different schools.
 She attended City Montessori School, Station Road, Lucknow and Canossa Convent School, Ranikhet while her family was in respective cities.
 She graduated with a degree in Commerce with Accountancy (Hons.) from IGNOU (Khallikote College study centre) while her stay in Brahmapur, Odisha.
 Her mother taught in the DePaul School there.
 After graduation, Jaitly worked in a cell phone company in Kolkata, West Bengal briefly as a marketing executive.
 The family is now settled in Mhow.